 Choosing the right CRM for your business is crucial to customer organization.
-Jobman has a built-in CRM included in its ERP system, which seamlessly integrates the CRM into your business.
+Jobman has a built-in CRM in its ERP system, seamlessly integrating the CRM into your business.

 Here are five tips to successfully implement a new CRM into your manufacturing business:

 1. Make a CRM implementation plan

 Both you and your team need to be on board to implement new CRM software.
 The first step to a successful transition is ensuring you back up all your current data with hard copies and cloud copies.